 In a 2020 study, IUPUI Women’s Philanthropy Institute and Givelify discovered a ground-breaking trend emerging in philanthropy – women are leading the effort to change the world, one simple, joyful gift at a time.
 And they’re doing it digitally.

 Technology has opened the door to discovering more of the world’s greatest causes.
 It leads us to organizations doing the grassroots work to change the world and allows us more access to participate in making a difference all over the world.

 In the Women Give 2020 report, data demonstrates how women connect with and give to organizations they care about.

 Public Service Announcement: Women are Generous

-The study looked at 3.7 million donations made through four giving platforms and/or campaigns (GivingTuesday, GlobalGiving, Givelify and Growfund).
-The study revealed six insights into online giving habits of both genders based upon the data collected.
+The study looked at 3.7 million donations made through four giving platforms and/or campaigns (GivingTuesday, GlobalGiving, Givelify, and Growfund).
+The study revealed six insights into the online giving habits of both genders based on the data collected.